TomasJani/thoth-issue-predictor/README.md

 running the application.
 An example of an issue can be a specific version of TensorFlow installed together with a specific version of numpy that cause API incompatibility issues spotted on run time.

+## Modules

+This project consist of four submodules:
+ - notebooks
+ - preprocessing
+ - evaluation
+ - loader

+Each module contains README.md with brief description and manual for installing and starting.

 ## Prerequisites

 Docker with Docker buildkit.